|Founded||Founded in 1970 by Lil Rich in or near North Center Lincoln Park|

 |Symbols||II, 2 Dots, Playing Card, 2 of Spades, and Spade|

 Playing card with 2 of spades showing

 The Insane Deuces spawned out of the Morgan Deuces gang that operated out of the Pilsen neighborhood along Morgan Street.
-The Morgan Deuces date all the way back to the early 1950s in the West Loop neighborhood then by 1958 they had packed up and moved to Pilsen between 16th and 18th and Morgan.
+The Morgan Deuces date all the way back to the late 1950s in the West Loop neighborhood then by 1959 they had packed up and moved to Pilsen between 16th and 18th and Morgan.

 In the year 1970, a very young member named “Lil Rich” of the Morgan Deuces moved from 18th and Morgan to the Lathrop public housing projects which is located mostly in the North Center neighborhood and partially in the Lincoln Park neighborhood on Chicago’s north side.
 “Lil Rich” met up with a group of kids of mixed race, white, black and Latino and told them the wonderful stories of the crazy gang banging on the streets of Pilsen.
 He told them the famous battles that went down along 18th street while these kids shared their own stories of watching the Barons and Blackhawk Hoyne Outlaws dominate the projects.
 Some of these 12 kids Lil Rich met were members of the Junior Barons which was the younger members of the older Barons Street gang.
 I do not know what happened to the Blackhawk Hoyne Outlaws but at some point they died out and the Senior Barons were raising families and not as strong after their leader Gilbert Sanchez was killed on July 27, 1968.